Memorial Museum Passchendaele 1917

-The Memorial Museum Passchendaele 1917 in Zonnebeke is a Belgian museum devoted to the 1917 Battle of Passchendaele (also known as the Third Battle of Ypres).
-In this battle, in only 100 days, almost 500,000 men were killed to gain only eight kilometres of ground.
+The Passchendaele Museum (until 2022 known as Memorial Museum Passchendaele 1917) in Zonnebeke, Belgium, is a museum devoted to the Battle of Passchendaele in 1917 (also known as the Third Battle of Ypres).
+In this battle in only 100 days, almost 500,000 men were killed to gain only eight kilometres of ground.

 The museum is housed in the historic château grounds of Zonnebeke and focuses on the material aspects of the First World War.

 History

-The history of the Memorial Museum Passchendaele (MMP1917) started in 1987.
-It featured the first exhibition about the Third Battle in Ypres (1917).
-This exhibition consisted of previously unseen visual materials from the Imperial War Museum.
+The history of the Passchendaele Museum started in 1987.
+It featured the first exhibition about the Third Battle of Ypres (1917).
+This exhibition consisted of visual materials from the Imperial War Museum.
 This initial exhibition was considered successful, with 9,000 visitors, who attended, amongst other events, a large ceremony at Tyne Cot Cemetery and battlefield tours.

-Because of this success, it was decided to put the château at the museum's disposal, with attention fixed on the war years, but also the Zonnebeke Augustinian Abbey and local history.
+It was decided to put the château at the museum's disposal, with attention fixed on the war years, but also the Zonnebeke Augustinian Abbey and local history.
 The museum itself opened in 1989.

 In 2002, it was decided to renew the museum.
 The museum was increased to three storeys and became a classic historical museum with a reconstructed dug-out being built.
 The renewed museum opened on Anzac Day 2004.

-In 2007, during the commemoration of 90 years since the 'Third Battle of Ypres', the museum organised six thematic exhibitions who took place in different locations, along with creating three new trails.
+In 2007, during the commemoration of 90 years since the 'Third Battle of Ypres', the museum organised six thematic exhibitions that took place in different locations, along with creating three new trails.

-In 2013, the restoration of the former vicarage was completed to be used as 'Kenniscentrum'.
+In 2014, the former vicarage of Zonnebeke was restored to be used as research centre.

 Theme: The Third Battle of Ypres

 The main theme of the museum is the Third Battle of Ypres, also known as the Battle of Passchendaele.
 This was a major battle in 1917 during the First World War which was fought by British, Anzac and Canadian troops and the German army.
 The total loss of human lives is about 450,000, for only 8 km gain of ground.
-With this battle the main goal was reached to eliminate an important part of the German Army.
+With this battle, the main goal was to eliminate an important part of the German Army.

 Location

-The historic château of Zonnebeke is the ideal departure area for an expedition around the battlefields of 1917.
-It is within less than 3 km from Polygon Wood and Tyne Cot Cemetery, the largest cemetery of the Commonwealth War Graves Commission.
+The historic château of Zonnebeke located on the area around the battlefields of 1917.
+It is less than 3 km from Polygon Wood and Tyne Cot, the largest cemetery of the Commonwealth War Graves Commission.

-Next to the reception desk of the museum you can find the visitors' lounge with information on Zonnebeke.

-The track
+Track

 The track of the museum is about 600 metres and is situated in the château grounds of Zonnebeke.
-There are five categories, every part of the museum treats a different category.
-Everything is stored in the museum and there is also a garden in open air.
-In this museum there is an imitation of a dugout and the trenches are also part of the museum.

-The collection
+Collection

-The collection from the MMP1917 is rather dynamic.
+The collection from the MMP1917 is dynamic.
 The head collection consists of militaria and many personal objects and documents.